 Spokane City Council votes to modify requirements for ‘streateries’ in effort to help restaurants

-SPOKANE, Wash. — The Spokane City Council voted to modify requirements for parklets and “streateries” at a special meeting on Thursday.
+SPOKANE, Wash. — The Spokane City Council voted to modify requirements for parklets and “streateries” at a special meeting in late May.

 Parklets are temporary sidewalk extensions that provide space and amenities for people using the street by converting a parking space or loading zone to public use.
 A streatery is similar to a parklet, but belongs to an adjacent restaurant and functions as an “off-sidewalk” café.

 Local restaurants must submit an application to the city before installing a parklet or streatery.
 The City Council is now looking to change some of the application requirements in an effort to help support restaurants impacted by the COVID-19 pandemic.

 As it stands, the application process includes an evaluation by a city engineer and a public comment period.
 Those two steps have typically happened at separate times, but under the modifications, would happen simultaneously in an effort to speed up the approval process.
 Additionally, special event application fees would be waived.